mattiasvillani/BayesianLearningBook/misc/halloferrors.md

 # Hall of typos

-The following people have kindly reported typos and errors in the book (ordered by the number of typos found):
+The following people :pray: have kindly reported typos and errors in the book (ordered by the number of typos found):

 - Alice Jonason
 - Michael Sederlin